FAQ

 2. Why does the Foundation choose to focus on high-needs elementary schools?

+We know that the quality and quantity of books available to children can vary greatly based on a variety of factors, including a family’s socio-economic background and location.
 Every child needs access to new and engaging books to develop the literacy skills that are critical for educational success and to inspire a love of reading.
 Due to insufficient funding for elementary school libraries, many children cannot access these new and engaging books.

 3. How do you determine what elementary schools are high-needs?